openstack/neutron/HACKING.rst

   The following imports,

-  from quantum.api import networks from quantum import wsgi
+  from neutron.api import networks from neutron import wsgi

   are considered equivalent for ordering purposes to

-  import quantum.api.networks
+  import neutron.api.networks
-  import quantum.wsgi
+  import neutron.wsgi

 - Organize your imports according to the following template